tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Guide_to_vote_on_the_new_blockchain_explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/10.png)

-## 9. Select “Super Representative” to vote.
+## 9. Select Super Representative to vote.

-On the voting page enter the amount of votes, click on "submit votes" to submit your vore.
+On the voting page enter the amount of votes, click on "submit votes" to submit your vote.
 Now you will be notified if your submission was successful.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/11.png)